 - at least three incoming students who live or attend school in Southeastern Pennsylvania (Chester, Delaware, Montgomery, and Philadelphia counties);

 - at least three incoming students who live or attend school in the Delmarva peninsula (all of Delaware and the eastern shores of Maryland or Virginia);

 - at least ten incoming students from the rest of the United States;

 - at least one incoming international student;

 The McCabe Achievement Award is given based exclusively on merit, and may be increased up to the full cost of tuition, fees, room, and board, depending on determined financial need.

 Beyond an application for admission to Swarthmore, no additional materials are required to be considered for the McCabe Achievement Award.
 Finalists are chosen from the general applicant pool by the McCabe Selection Committee and notified of their candidacy.
 Students not named McCabe Scholars are still eligible for admission to Swarthmore and loan-free, need-based financial aid.

-While enrolled at Swarthmore, McCabe Scholars participate in service projects and networking events, help coordinate the annual Thomas B. McCabe Lecture Series, and receive support from Swarthmore’s Center for Innovation and Leadership, which sponsors leadership development and design thinking retreats for the group.
+While enrolled at Swarthmore, McCabe Scholars participate in service projects and networking events, help coordinate the annual Thomas B. McCabe Lecture Series, and receive support from Swarthmore’s Center for Innovation and Leadership and Career Services, which cultivate leadership development and design thinking retreats for the group.
 After graduating, they remain active within a robust alumni community of McCabe Scholars, who gather annually for a spring banquet.